The Tree That Bleeds

 In a manner that reminded me of Peter Hessler, Holdstock uses interesting characters, revealing dialogue, and seemingly unrelated events to provide foundational understanding of Xinjiang that ultimately affects the reader’s interpretation of the facts presented.

-Whether he is playing chess with a Uyghur master, eating lung soup for the first time, or accidentally running across a cock fight, all of these episodes guide readers one step deeper into Xinjiang.
+Whether he is playing chess with a Uyghur master, eating lamb intestine for the first time, or accidentally running across a cock fight, all of these episodes guide readers one step deeper into Xinjiang.

 Nick Holdstock Answers My Objections